japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-OneSideHashJoiner.md

 get(key: UnsafeRow): Iterator[UnsafeRow]
 ----

-`get` simply requests the <<joinStateManager, SymmetricHashJoinStateManager>> to <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#get, retrieve value rows for the key>>.
+`get` simply requests the <<joinStateManager, SymmetricHashJoinStateManager>> to <<spark-sql-streaming-SymmetricHashJoinStateManager.md#get, retrieve value rows for the key>>.

-NOTE: `get` is used exclusively when `StreamingSymmetricHashJoinExec` physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#processPartitions, process partitions of the left and right sides of a stream-stream join>>.
+NOTE: `get` is used exclusively when `StreamingSymmetricHashJoinExec` physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#processPartitions, process partitions of the left and right sides of a stream-stream join>>.

 === [[commitStateAndGetMetrics]] Committing State (Changes) and Requesting Performance Metrics -- `commitStateAndGetMetrics` Method